English Language Education

 Teacher: Email Donna Stanton

 Interested in learning more English?
-We are now offering both beginner and advanced Parent English classes on Google Meet, taught by two of our own ELE teachers.
+We will offer both beginner and advanced Parent English classes on Google Meet, taught by our own ELE teachers.
 Email the teacher if you would like to join.
 Please choose the class that matches your English level.
 The teacher may ask you to attend a different class if the level is not right.

 Beginner English Class